Uranium Dicarbide SDS

 Carcinogenicity

-Contains a radioactive isotope which may produce cancer and genetic mutation.
+Contains a radioactive isotope that may produce cancer and genetic mutation.

 IARC: No chemical component of this product present at levels greater than or equal to 0.1% is identified as probable, possible, or confirmed human carcinogen by IARC.